erenovic/GSCompression/README.md

     - `testing_base.py`: Contains the base testing script for 3D-GS model without any compression.
     - `testing_masked.py`: Contains the testing script for masked 3D-GS model without any compression.
     - `testing_compressed.py`: Contains the testing script for compressed 3D-GS model with the entropy model of choice (meanscale or entropybottleneck).
 This script is NOT used for compression with the hierarchical structure.
+    - `testing_complete.py`: Contains the testing script for compressed 3D-GS model with the entropy model of choice with the hierarchical structure and residual coding.
     - `testing_utils.py`: Contains the utility functions for testing scripts.

 ### Gaussian Splatting Optimization